-Everyone in attendance at Leeds Hackspace is expected to abide by The Rules.
+Everyone in attendance at Leeds Hackspace is expected to abide by The Rules and our Health and Safety policy.

 Here is what you get for becoming a member: